-IB can be used on Lustre OSS nodes as a storage interconnect between the Cray system and direct-attach IB storage, or it can be used on Lustre router nodes as a network interconnect between the Cray system and external Lustre servers.
+IB can be used on Lustre router nodes as a network interconnect between the Cray system and external Lustre servers.

 The OFED software stack consists of many different components.
 These components can be categorized as kernel modules (drivers) and user/system libraries and utilities, commands and daemons for InfiniBand administration, configuration, and diagnostics; Cray maintains the kernel modules so that they are compatible with CLE.